analysis

 If both drugs ultimately reach the market for obesity, how might they be differentiated?
 Several possibilities exist:

-- Efficacy magnitude: If Phase 3 data confirm the Phase 2 signal, retatrutide may offer greater absolute weight loss than tirzepatide.
-For patients with severe obesity (BMI > 40) or those who have not achieved target weight loss on existing therapies, a more potent option could fill a clinical need.
+• Efficacy magnitude: TRIUMPH-4 Phase 3 data have confirmed that retatrutide produces greater weight loss than tirzepatide (28.7% vs. 22.5%).
+For patients with severe obesity (BMI > 40) or those who have not achieved target weight loss on existing therapies, this more potent option could fill a clinical need.

 Portfolio Strategy